msalemor/azure-appgw-apim/README.md

 ### (optional) Create the self-signed certifcates
 > Note: PowerShell - CreateSelfSignedCertificates.ps1

-- Certifices are used to set the portal and gateway names in API management
+- Certifices are used to set the portal and gateway hostnames in API management
-- They are also used to create the listeners in Application Gateway
+- They are also used to configure communication between Application Gateway and API Management
+- API Management support self-signed certificates

 ### Deploy API Management and Application Gateway